Skip to main content

 Interior view of drawing room at number 9 Downshire Hill, by Archibald Chappelow

-The book was more than an artistic endeavour.
-In 1919, Helm had written to The Times proposing "the selection and preservation of some typical houses, each of which shall be an original example of a particular period in our history."
-Archibald's illustrations were integral to this vision, making a case through art for the importance of architectural conservation at a time when much of England's built heritage was under threat.
+The book had a purpose beyond illustration.
+In 1919 Helm had written to The Times proposing "the selection and preservation of some typical houses, each of which shall be an original example of a particular period in our history."[3]
+Archibald's drawings were part of that argument.
+They made the case for conservation visually, at a point when a lot of England's older buildings were being lost.

-Archibald's work earned him recognition.
-In 1937, he was elected a Fellow of the Royal Society of Arts.
-His interest in England's domestic architecture never waned.
-In 1953, he wrote and illustrated what was essentially a companion volume to Helm's work, titled The Old Home in England AD 1100-1830: A Running Commentary on the Life of the Times, the Home and Its Furniture.
-The book was well-reviewed in Apollo Magazine, cementing his reputation as both illustrator and writer.
+On 10 May 1937 Archibald was elected a Fellow of the Royal Society of Arts.[1]
+His interest in domestic architecture never let up.
+In 1953 he wrote and illustrated what was essentially a companion volume to Helm's book: The Old Home in England AD 1100–1830: A Running Commentary on the Life of the Times, the Home and Its Furniture.
+Apollo Magazine reviewed it well.

-Archibald also ventured into art criticism.
-In 1956, he wrote an evaluation of the controversial Isleworth Mona Lisa for Apollo Magazine, arguing that it deserved recognition as an authentic work by Leonardo da Vinci.
-He found "the face is superbly painted, and the hands more neatly defined than those in the Louvre painting," demonstrating a keen eye for detail that had made his illustrations so valued.
+He wrote occasional art criticism too.
+On 1 July 1956 he reviewed the controversial Isleworth Mona Lisa for Apollo, arguing that it should be accepted as an authentic Leonardo.[1]
+He thought "the face is superbly painted, and the hands more neatly defined than those in the Louvre painting" — the same eye for detail that runs through his sketches.

-Archibald's younger son Allan moved to 9 Downshire Hill at the age of fourteen in 1933, and it would remain his home for the rest of his life, save for his school years at Oundle and his time at Trinity College, Cambridge, where he earned his M.A. and was twice a Prizeman.
+Allan moved into 9 Downshire Hill in 1933, aged fourteen.
+He never really left, apart from his school years at Oundle and his time at Trinity College, Cambridge (1946–1949), where he studied moral sciences, took an M.A., and was twice a Prizeman.[2]

-Allan's most significant scholarly contribution was his work on George Bernard Shaw.
-In 1950, only weeks before the playwright's death following a fall, Allan visited Shaw at his home in Ayot St. Lawrence and took what proved to be the last action photographs of the great man.
-This encounter would shape the course of Allan's career.
+His most significant work was on George Bernard Shaw.
+In 1950, only weeks before Shaw's death, Allan visited him at home in Ayot St. Lawrence and took what turned out to be the last known photographs of the playwright.[2]
+(Shaw, then 94, had fallen while pruning a tree in his garden, and died of renal failure on 2 November 1950.[5]) That visit set the direction for most of Allan's later research.

 Portrait photograph of the writer, George Bernard Shaw by Alan Chappelow